Romeo509/simple_key_logger/README.md

 ## Features
 - Records all keystrokes, including special characters (e.g., `[enter]`, `[back]`, `[esc]`).
+- Tracks active window titles and logs them when the window changes.
 - Preserves case sensitivity (capital and lowercase letters).
 - Moves to the next line if the user is inactive for more than 30 seconds.
 - Ignores arrow keys (up, down, left, right).